JANO-PDA/PDA/app/src/main/java/com/example/myapplication/data/RECENT_FIXES.md

 - **Fixed back button behavior**: Added proper back navigation handling in ContactsScreen to return to the main screen instead of exiting the app

 ### Animation System
-- **Improved task creation feedback**: Replaced the full-screen astronaut animation with a simpler, more focused animation
+- **Removed task creation animations**: Eliminated all task creation animations for a more streamlined experience
-- **Localized animations**: Task creation animation now appears within the task box itself instead of as a dialog overlay
+- **Reduced app size**: Removed animation files to decrease the app's download size
-- **Animation performance**: Optimized animations to be less intrusive and more contextual
+- **Animation performance**: Optimized remaining animations to be less intrusive and more contextual

 ## Notification System
 - **Corrected notification timing**: Fixed issue that was causing notifications to be delivered earlier than scheduled